 2. Clothing that does not create a health or safety hazard.

 3. Clothing appropriate for the activity (i.e., physical education or the classroom).

 Inappropriate clothing includes, but is not limited to, the following:

 1. Clothing bearing a message that contains violent language or images, profanity, obscenity or pornography.

-2. Head coverings and hats are not allowed to be worn in the building except with the approval of the building principal (i.e., medical situations or religious purposes).
+2. Head coverings and hats are allowed to be worn in common areas of the building.
+Teachers will have discretion whether hats or head coverings are allowed in their classrooms except with the approval of the building principal (i.e., medical situations or religious purposes).

 3. Clothing that exposes visible undergarments and other clothing that is not in keeping with community standards.

 4. Apparel promoting products or activities that are illegal for use by minors.

 5. Objectionable emblems, badges, symbols, signs, words, objects or pictures on clothing, head coverings or jewelry communicating a message that is racist, sexist, or otherwise derogatory to a protected minority group, evidences gang membership or affiliation, or approves, advances or provokes any form of religious, racial or sexual harassment and/or violence against other individuals as defined in Moorhead School Board Policy 570.

 6. Any apparel or footwear that would damage school property or could be used as a weapon.

 When, in the judgment of the administration, a student's appearance, grooming, or mode of dress interferes with or disrupts the educational process or school activities, or poses a threat to the health or safety of the student or others, the student will be provided one of the following options: